Telling Stories with Data

 In the novel The Last Samurai (DeWitt 2000, 326), a character says:

-In an analogous way, this book not only provides you with text and instruction that is self-contained, but also helps develop critical masses of knowledge on which expertise is built.
+In an analogous way, this book not only provides text and instruction that is self-contained, but also helps develop the critical masses of knowledge on which expertise is built.
 No chapter positions itself as the last word, instead they are written in relation to other work.

 Each chapter has the following features:

-- A list of required materials that you should go through before you read that chapter.
+• A list of required materials that you should go through before you read that chapter.
 To be clear, you should first read that material and then return to this book.
-Each chapter also contains extensive references, and those who are particularly interested in the topic should use these as a starting place for further exploration.
+Each chapter also contains extensive references.
+If you are particularly interested in the topic, then you should use these as a starting place for further exploration.

-- A summary of the key concepts and skills that are developed in that chapter.
-Technical chapters additionally contain a list of the main packages and functions that are used in the chapter.
+• A summary of the key concepts and skills that are developed in that chapter.
+Technical chapters additionally contain a list of the software and packages that are used in the chapter.
 The combination of these features acts as a checklist for your learning, and you should return to them after completing the chapter.

-- A series of short questions that you should complete after going through the required materials, but before going through the chapter, to test your knowledge.
+• A series of short questions that you should complete after going through the required materials, but before going through the chapter, to test your knowledge.
 After completing the chapter, you should go back through the questions to make sure that you understand each aspect.
+An answer guide is available on request.

-- One or two tutorial questions to further encourage you to actively engage with the material.
+• A tutorial question to further encourage you to actively engage with the material.
 You could consider forming small groups to discuss your answers to these questions.

 Some chapters additionally feature:

-- A section called “Oh, you think we have good data on that!” which focuses on a particular setting, such as cause of death, in which it is often assumed that there is unimpeachable and unambiguous data but the reality tends to be quite far from that.
+• A section called “Oh, you think we have good data on that!” which focuses on a particular setting where it is often assumed that there are unimpeachable and unambiguous data but the reality tends to be quite far from that.

 Software information and conventions

-The software that I use in this book is R (R Core Team 2022).
+The software that I start with in this book is R (R Core Team 2023).
 This language was chosen because it is open source, widely used, general enough to cover the entire workflow, yet specific enough to have plenty of well-developed features.
 I do not assume that you have used R before, and so another reason for selecting R for this book is the community of R users.
-The community is especially welcoming of new-comers and there is a lot of complementary beginner-friendly material available.
+The community is especially welcoming of newcomers and there is a lot of complementary beginner-friendly material available.

 Land acknowledgment